gameDNAstudio/ParsePlatform/README.md

 ![Splash](Resources/Splash.png)

+# PLUGIN IS DEPRECATED

+If you need similar functionalities to Parse Platform, learn more about the [Ultimate Mobile Kit Plugin](https://forums.unrealengine.com/showthread.php?138716-Ultimate-Mobile-Kit-for-iOS-amp-Android-Firebase)

 # Parse Platform

 The **Parse Platform** plugin lets you integrate out-of-the-box [Parse.com](http://parse.com) native features into your [Unreal Engine 4](http://www.unrealengine.com) project (compatible with iOS & Android).